IBT-FMI/StereotaXYZ/README.md

 ## Usage Examples

-The following examples assume that in addition to your preferred means of installation for StereotaXYZ, the example data from our repository is also available on your machine.
+The following examples assume that in addition to an installation for StereotaXYZ, the example data from our repository is also available on your machine.
 You can make it available under the expected path of the examples, as follows:

 ```